sotirop/mergelook/README.md

 ## More info

-There are times when you want to send more or less the same email -based on a template- to multiple recipients.
+There are times when you want to send more or less the same email --based on a template-- to multiple recipients.
 MS Word in combination with MS Excel and MS Outlook offers this functionality, called Mail Merge.
 However, the functionality is limited to sending emails without attachments.
 Using **mergelook** you can send emails with attachments to multiple recipients.

 ## Instructions